zealtv/notebook/README.md

-# public-vault
+# Notebook
-The open garage door of Bob Jarvis.
+The public notebook of Bob Jarvis.